undergrad-partner-school

 Retention Rate

-As reported in 2023, the freshman retention rate for University of Minnesota, Twin Cities Campus was 90.21%, which is an outstanding retention rate only the most prestigious institutions have.
+The freshman retention rate for University of Minnesota, Twin Cities Campus was 90.9% in 2024, which is an amazing retention rate only the most prestigious institutions achieve.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year graduation rate at this school is 84%, which is considered an above-average graduation rate.
+The six-year completion rate at this institution is 85%, which is considered an above-average graduation rate.

 Student Body